jafingerhut/core.btree-vector/doc/intro.md

 (which are vector elements).
 "Most" tree nodes are restricted to contain exactly B children, with only a few nodes described below allowed to be an exception to that condition.

-Define the "right fringe" of a tree as the following set of nodes.

-+ The root node is in the right fringe.
-+ If the root node has any children, then the right-most (i.e. last) child is also in the right fringe.

-If the root node has any children, then

 ### Why store relative index values instead of absolute ones?